 Karma for Cara Foundation awards microgrants to youths 18 years of age and younger who spearhead exceptional service projects in their communities.
 13 year old Ethan from Los Gatos, CA started a project in 2016 called 3 Helping Hands.
 Because he is aware that in his community alone, 6500 known children experience homelessness, Ethan used his K4C award to organize an event and purchase care package items for homeless children including school supplies to emphasize the importance of education, encouragement notecards, supplies and craft items.
 During the event he gave a “Believe In Yourself!” motivational speech and, with the help of his team, provided craft time for the children.
 Afterwards the children attending the event received the care packages assembled by Ethan and his team.
-Additional care packages were also distributed to StandUp For Kids, Reach Academy in Oakland, Seeds, and also involved street and homeless children/youth emergency shelter outreach.
+Additional care packages were also distributed to StandUp For Kids, Reach Academy in Oakland, Additional care packages were also distributed to StandUp For Kids, Reach Academy in Oakland, and Seeds, as well as street and homeless children/youth emergency shelters.

 - What inspired you to start this project?
 I started the project after I saw a little boy step out from a tent on the street in my city (he and his family lived in the tent) and researched shocking statistics about homeless children & youth.

 - How many volunteers participated in this project and how many hours did they contribute to your project?
 300 youth volunteers (including me) and 100 adult volunteers contributed 550 hours of service to the project.

 - During the time period between when you applied for a K4C microgrant & when you completed the project, what surprised you?
 I discovered the joy of giving, caring, and volunteering.
 In addition I now know there is so much we can do as youth to make this world a better place.

 - Overall what did you learn from this experience?
 Youth have the power to make a difference both locally and internationally.
 Volunteering and caring for others is such a humbling and powerful experience.